FBI arrests Colorado man over online threats to kill police

-DENVER FBI agents arrested a Colorado man who posted online threats advocating the killing of police officers after investigators received a tip-off about one of the messages from Google, prosecutors said on Tuesday.
+DENVER FBI agents arrested a Colorado man who posted online threats advocating the killing of police officers after investigators received a tip about one of the messages from Google, prosecutors said on Tuesday.

 It said Google urgently contacted the FBI's San Francisco office on Dec.
 17 to report a comment on a YouTube video from someone going by the username "Vets Hunting Cops."